Integration-Automation/AutoControlGUI/docs/source/Eng/doc/callback_function/callback_function_doc.rst

 If we want to add functions in the callback_executor, we can use the following code:

+This code will add all the functions of the time module to the executor (interpreter).

 .. code-block:: python

     from je_auto_control import package_manager